willhowes/meet-in-the-middle-backend-api/README.md

 }
 ```

-And will return a JSON in the following format:
+On success will return a JSON in the following format:

 ```
 {